 - We suggest clients arrive at the location before 7:00 A.M.
-The ASPCA usually serves about 20-25 animals per day on a first-come, first-served basis, filled to capacity.
+The clinic serves approximately 20-25 animals per day on a first-come, first-served basis until full.

 - An ASPCA representative will arrive before 8:00 A.M. to assist with animal sign-in.